ankushgupta05/SISTEC-Kaizen-Skills-Answer/HR/Complete_HR_Question.md

 I have 10 months of experience as an Email Process Executive at TTBS – Technotask Business Solutions in Bhopal.
 My responsibilities were replying to customer emails, resolving customer queries, and providing good customer support through email.

-My father is a contractor, and my mother is a homemaker.
+currently i m working at money view company as collection assosiate in banglore My father is a contractor, and my mother is a homemaker.

 My strengths are that I am self-motivated, disciplined, and always eager to learn new things.